-Any contributions to a traditional IRA within a tax year may qualify as a tax deduction.
-This will depend on your household income level.
+Additionally, any annual contributions to a traditional IRA qualify as a tax deduction.
+Of course, this depends on your total household income level for the year.

-So you may be wondering how do the tax implications of Fundrise investments compare with a traditional real estate investment.
+So, you may be wondering how the tax implications of Fundrise investments compare with a traditional real estate investment.

-If you own your own residential rental property and you generate income from rents.
-As well as a variety of expenses from operating the rental activity.
-Many expenses can qualify to reduce the net profit of the rental.
-In the U.S. the rental property activity would then be required to be reported on Schedule E of the 1040 tax return.
+If you own a residential rental property that generates income as well as a variety of costs, many expenses can qualify to reduce the net profit of the rental.
+In the U.S., rental property activity is required to be reported on Schedule E of the 1040 tax return.

 The net profit of the rental activity is reported and taxed as ordinary income.
 This means you will pay taxes on the profit of the rental at the same rate as your ordinary income tax rate.
 Thus, you are receiving a similar tax treatment as Fundrise eREITs.

-Traditional Real estate investment trusts (REIT) can be taxed as real estate partnerships depending on their structure.
-A form K-1 will then be issued to the shareholder or partner in the REIT.
+Traditional real estate investment trusts (REIT) can be taxed as real estate partnerships depending on their structure.
+In this case, form K-1 is issued to the shareholder or partner in the REIT.

-Investors who are currently invested in Fundrise or those who are considering it may be wondering how to lower their potential tax liability.
+Investors who are currently investing with Fundrise, or those who are considering it, may be wondering how to lower their potential tax liability.
 After all, nobody wants to pay more in taxes.

-As Fundrise is a passive investment most of the investment decisions are left to the asset managers rather than the individual investors.
+Most of the investment decisions at Fundrise are left to the asset managers rather than the individual investors.
 The asset managers decide when to buy and sell properties and choose which properties are good investments.

 For this reason, there is not much an investor can do to lower their potential tax impact.
-However, according to Fundrise, Fundrise fund managers always take tax consequences into consideration when making investment decisions.
+However, according to the platform, their fund managers always consider tax consequences when making investment decisions.